dbrabon/file_adoption/README.md

 execution.
 When **Enable Adoption** is disabled the run also populates the `file_adoption_orphans` table with any discovered orphans.
 When adoption is enabled, files are registered immediately and the table remains empty.
+Every cron run also rebuilds the `file_adoption_index` table, which lists all files the application can access for fast lookups.

 ## Running Tests